Hoodini2117/terraform-infra-task-2/readme.md

 # AZURE PIPELINE
+Modules

+This project adopts a modular Terraform architecture, where each major infrastructure component is defined as an independent, reusable module.
+The goal of this design is to ensure scalability, consistency, and maintainability across multiple environments such as development and production.
+Each module contains its own configuration logic, input variables, and outputs, allowing components to be easily managed, reused, and integrated with one another.

-Compute Module
+1. Compute Module

-The compute module manages the compute layer of the infrastructure.
-It provisions virtual machines or instances, attaches security groups, and manages instance profiles or IAM roles when required.
-This module typically depends on the networking module to receive subnet and VPC details.

-Includes:
-Instance definitions and configuration
-Security group associations
-Optional startup or provisioning scripts
+The Compute module is responsible for provisioning and managing virtual machine instances.
+It defines the essential compute resources — such as EC2 instances or virtual machines — along with their configurations, including instance types, image IDs, and subnet associations.
+It outputs key details like instance IDs and public IPs, which are often referenced by other modules.
+Typical resources in this module include instance creation, security group association, and user data scripts for initialization and configuration.

-Load Balancer Module
+2. Load Balancer Module
-The loadbalancer module is responsible for setting up and configuring the application or network load balancer.
-It creates target groups, listener rules, and health checks to distribute traffic across compute instances.

-Includes:
-Load balancer and listener configuration
-Target group registration
-Health checks and routing rules
+The Load Balancer module handles the provisioning and configuration of load balancers that distribute incoming traffic across multiple compute instances.
+It defines the load balancer, listeners, and target groups to achieve efficient traffic management and high availability.
+This module may also manage related security groups and routing rules.
+Common outputs include the load balancer’s DNS name and ARN, which can be utilized by networking or application modules.

-Networking Module
+3. Networking Module
-The networking module defines the foundational networking layer used by all other components.
-It sets up the VPC (or Virtual Network), subnets, routing tables, and related networking infrastructure.
-This is generally the first module to be applied since other modules depend on its outputs.

-Includes:
-VPC or Virtual Network creation
-Public and private subnets
-Internet Gateway and route tables
-Network security groups
+The Networking module provides the foundational infrastructure layer for the entire environment.
+It defines and manages core network components such as VPCs (or virtual networks), subnets, route tables, and internet gateways.
+This module establishes the networking framework that other modules — such as compute and load balancer — depend upon.
+Its outputs typically include VPC IDs, subnet IDs, and route table references, which are shared with other modules to ensure seamless connectivity within the infrastructure.

-Nginx Module
+4. Nginx Module

-The nginx module handles the configuration and deployment of an Nginx web or reverse proxy server.
+The Nginx module automates the deployment and configuration of Nginx on provisioned compute instances.
+It includes startup scripts for installation, configuration, and serving of static content or application endpoints.
-It may use the compute and load balancer outputs to configure routing or serve content.

-Includes:
-Nginx installation and configuration
-Reverse proxy or static site setup

-Optional user_data.sh provisioning script
+This module can also be extended to manage load balancing, caching, and SSL termination for web-based workloads.
+It is often used alongside the compute and load balancer modules to deliver a complete and functional web-serving layer.

+Environment Structure

+Each environment, such as dev and prod, consumes these modules to build infrastructure specific to that stage.
+Every environment directory contains its own main.tf, variables.tf, and outputs.tf files that define how modules are instantiated and which variable values are used.
+This separation ensures that environments are managed independently, preventing unwanted interference between them.

+For example, the development environment might use smaller compute instances and limited subnets for cost efficiency, whereas the production environment can leverage larger instances, multiple load balancers, and high-availability configurations.
+Each environment maintains its own Terraform state file, ensuring clear isolation and simplifying state management.

+Purpose of Modular Design

+The modular approach significantly enhances the flexibility and maintainability of the Terraform codebase.
+It allows teams to:

+Reuse the same set of modules across multiple environments.

+Simplify updates by maintaining shared logic in a single place.

+Enforce consistent infrastructure standards and naming conventions.

+Manage environment-specific configurations cleanly through variable inputs.

+This structure not only keeps the Terraform configuration organized and scalable but also supports seamless CI/CD integration, enabling automated deployment pipelines to plan and apply changes independently for each environment.
 <img width="284" height="856" alt="Screenshot_20251011_000754" src="https://github.com/user-attachments/assets/552517db-1e6f-4918-8e54-cdbb609a9136" />
 <img width="1251" height="871" alt="Screenshot_20251010_230132" src="https://github.com/user-attachments/assets/46d375dd-3e76-4bce-9ea4-2e120b0816e1" />
 <img width="1419" height="646" alt="Screenshot_20251010_230218" src="https://github.com/user-attachments/assets/e7816837-ff4e-4089-9e12-58874f7d5eae" />